 - a few shakes of aromatic bitters

-Muddle the fresh sage leaves with a few drops of the infused gin.
-Scrape in the cocktail shaker.
-See Notes
+- Muddle the fresh sage leaves with a few drops of the infused gin.
+Scrape into the cocktail shaker.
+(See Notes).

-Add a couple of drops of absinthe to each martini glass.
+- Add a couple of drops of absinthe to each martini glass.
 Swish it around to coat the glass.
 Note: Absinthe is VERY strong.
 Exercise restraint!
+This ingredient is optional.

 My favorite gin is Dripping Springs Gin from a distillery in the Texas Hill Country.
 I can get it at my local Feldman's Liquor Store in the Rio Grande Valley.
 Use your favorite, but don't use "generic."
 The aromatics found in good gin contribute to the overall complexity of this cocktail!